tech-engine/goscrapy/README.md

 ```

 ### Incorporating custom Pipelines
-**GoScrapy** also allows you to define custom pipelines.
-To create your own custom pipeline, you can use the command below.
+**GoScrapy** also allows you to define your own custom pipelines.
+To create a custom pipeline, you can use the command below.

 **cd into your Goscrapy project directory**